leejo/oauth2_and_mojolicious/presentation.md

 ---
 ### There are a few more config options

+* jwt_secret - to return JWTs for tokens
 * authorize_route - defaults to GET /oauth/authorize
 * access_token_route - defaults to POST /oauth/access_token
 * auth_code_ttl - defaults to 600s